mpvanderschelling/BMC-optimizer/README.md

 ## Database file

-The database file consists of some necessary input paramaeter columns <br>
+You have to provide your own database file.
+The database file consists of some necessary input paramaeter columns.
 Each row contains a new sample.

 name | type fiber | type filler | fiber ratio | filler ratio | dry ratio |
 --- | --- | --- | --- | --- | --- |